Manu-TH/Firmware-bobip-V1/README.md

 # Firmware-bobip-V1
 This is the firware of one of mi first project "The bobip" the bobip is a small pet that puts beautiful faces (similar to a emo robot).
-To run the code you need only a arduino nano connected to a small screen.
+To run the code you need only an arduino nano connected to a small screen.

 With an I2C screen the connections are: